joshwadd/Vehicle_detection/README.md

 ### Colour Space Exploration

-The image data is orgina
+The image data is orginally repres

 ### Histograms of Orientated Gradients (HOG)